Wary China keeps close watch as Tiananmen anniversary arrives

 And while the authorities have moved swiftly to squash criticism of the one-party system, people are enjoying the kind of individual freedoms never accorded them before.

-They can report on corrupt officials, sue the government for pollution and miscarriages of justice, and stage protests for labor and environmental rights.
+They can report on corrupt officials, sue the government for pollution and miscarriages of justice, and stage protests for labour and environmental rights.

 The Chinese government has also loosened the one-child policy, allowing many urban couples to have two children.